-Thunder Valley National Video Highlights - Racer X
+2022 Thunder Valley National Video Highlights - Racer X

 June 13, 2022 9:15am

-Ken Roczen and Jett Lawrence scored wins on their Hondas at round three of Lucas Oil Pro Motocross, the Toyota Thunder Valley National, in Colorado.
+Ken Roczen and Jett Lawrence scored wins on their Hondas at round three of the Lucas Oil AMA Pro Motocross Championship, the Toyota Thunder Valley National, in Colorado.
 Eli Tomac, Levi Kitchen and Hunter Lawrence also scored moto victories, while Chase Sexton suffered a costly mistake late in the second 450 moto, throwing away a moto win and opening the door for his teammate Roczen to prevail.

 Motocross